johnnynuuma/agari-yatai/README.md

 # agari yatai -- kuchi shōga

 ## The Geewiz Disclaimer - Please treat gently & do not share
    This kuchi shōga is not in public domain, for personal use only.
 If you find yourself here, there is likely a good reason.
-Be kind and please do not share.
+Be kind, be discrete and please do not share.

    Sure there are mistakes, if find anything please let me know ( jlegassic@gmail.com  ) or file an Issue if you know git.

    Also abandoned the table format starting with Chudaiko solo as for me too cluttered and prefer lyric-style.

 ## Sticking key:
    right =  DON, do, ka, su <br/>